StephanLuis/input-duration/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Time inputs <input type='time'> are updated by browsers in unwanted ways!
 Safari on desktop adds AM/PM if the user is in the USA and on mobile the cool scroll time selector does not allow fractions of a second.
-The best html5 option doesn't cut it, sadly, so ChronlyHMS was designed and buit for a consistant UX no matter the browser, OS, or location settings.
+The best html5 option doesn't cut it, sadly, so input-duration was designed and buit for a consistant UX no matter the browser, OS, or location settings.

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->